A step-by-step travel guide. Take the train from Paris to Rome

 - Travel time

-Traveling from Paris to Rome by train is a great experience.
-It’s a 2 days train journey with amazing scenery, passing through Turin on the way.
+The trip from Paris to Rome by train is fantastic.
+The journey takes 2 days, through beautiful landscapes, passing Turin on the way.

 - Paris France

 Find & book your next adventure along the rails.

 Get inspiration, explore expert routes and easily book train tickets to your next sustainable European adventure.